Watch: Cedar Rapids officials hold news conference at 3 p.m.

 Cedar Rapids leaders are holding a news conference at 3 p.m.
-Friday to provide updates on ongoing storm recovery efforts.
+Monday, Aug.
+24, to provide updates on ongoing storm recovery efforts following the Aug.
+10 derecho.

 The Gazette will livestream video of the news conference on this page.

-The city plans to hold news conferences at 3 p.m. every weekday this week from the Cedar Rapids Fire Department, 713 First Ave.
+The city has been holding news conferences at 3 p.m. every weekday since Aug.
+13 from the Cedar Rapids Fire Department, 713 First Ave.
 SE.
 The Gazette plans to livestream video of those news conferences each day.

 The news conference will also be streamed on the City of Cedar Rapids Facebook page.